-All are easy to install in your website, either by using a plugin or by inserting some script code directly into your site.
-The difficult bit with chatbots, is styling them to look like they are part of your website and to actually build in the functionality (asking the right questions, handing off to the right human agent etc.).
+All are easy to install on your website, either by using a plugin or by inserting some script code directly into your site.
+The difficult bit with chatbots is styling them to look like they are part of your website and actually building in the functionality (asking the right questions, handing them off to the right human agent, etc.).

 Live chat Options

 The following is a list of the more popular WordPress live chat platforms: